eortasandoval/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-A portfolio of data analytics projects focused on transforming data into actionable business insights.
-The analyses cover data preparation, exploratory data analysis, SQL querying, and performance evaluation across different business scenarios, with an emphasis on operational efficiency, decision support, and analytical storytelling.
+This repository contains a collection of data analytics projects focused on business insights, operational performance, and data-driven decision making.

+Projects include data cleaning, exploratory analysis, SQL-based analysis, and visualization exercises using real-world business scenarios such as sales performance, customer retention, financial analysis, and urban mobility data.